irfixq/CorrSave/README.md

 4. click 'Calculate features' and 'start training'
 5. Tab 3 (Test Model): Upload your test data (1 image, URL or multiple images in older)

-You may refer to our 'Corrosion_Classification_Documentation.pdf' for more info.
+You may refer to Documentation () and shinyapp slide (http://rpubs.com/oryzalee/499546) for more info.